Jickelsen/michelsen.se/content/photo/fast-food/index.md

 ---
-title: Falafel
+title: Fast Food
-subtitle:  Lomo'Instant Automat Glass
+subtitle:  Lomo'Instant Automat Glass with colored flash
-summary: One of the great things about partying in Malmö is that cheap vegan food is always just around the corner when you need it \#Polaroidfriday
+summary: One of the great things about Malmö is that cheap vegan food is always just around the corner when you need it.
+However, pro-tier partygoers add their own protein! \#Polaroidfriday \#instax
+tags:

 tags:
 - Instax
 - LomoInstantAutomatGlass